|Years||1980 FISA Junior Championships (8o 8th)

 Senior international career

 Although Ann got into the GB squad for the Los Angeles Olympics in 1984, Judith didn’t trial.
 “I thought, ‘No way, I’m a lightweight!,” she recalls.
-However, she represented England at the Home Countries International that summer, and when the GB squad ran a ‘development’ eight in 1985 at the start of the new four-year cycle, Judith was selected to stroke.
+However, she represented England at the Home Countries International that summer, and when the GB squad ran a ‘development’ eight in 1985 at the start of the new four-year cycle, Judith was selected to stroke it.
 The crew didn’t go particularly well and struggled to find the cohesion it needed, but she remembers one lighter moment when they were rowing Nottingham in their front-loading boat.
-“It had been raining and then the sun came out and there was a rainbow, but the end of it seemed to be right on our stern, which I could see because there wasn’t anyone in front of me because the cox was in the bows,” she reminisces.
-“And I’ll never forget the sight of this rainbow coming down to the end of our bright yellow Empacher, and saying, ‘We’re at the end of a rainbow!'”
+“It had been raining and then the sun came out and there was a rainbow, but the end of it seemed to be right on our stern, which I could see because there wasn’t anyone in front of me,” she reminisces.
+“We were at the end of a rainbow!”

 After the eight finished last at the World Championships 1985, a long way from the crock of gold and with little sign of how British women’s openweight rowing might improve, Judith decided to ‘go lightweight’.
 The weight category had only been added to the programme for the Worlds that year, but the GB lightweight double and coxless four had finished first and fourth – results that were at a totally different from those which the openweights had been achieving.

 “Dieting wasn’t hard then because I was really motivated to do it,” she says.
 She stroked the lightweight four in 1986, winning at the Commonwealth Games and then getting the silver medal at the World Championships.